aurelienpierre/Image-Cases-Studies/README.md

  a second-order accurate approximation :
 [3 separated 1D filters](https://cdn.intechopen.com/pdfs-wm/39346.pdf).
 This is similiar to the Sobel or Prewitt operators.

-The gradients are all computed in L-1 norm, favoring edges over smoothness, which gives arguably better results but is with no doubt more computing efficient.
+The gradients are all computed in L-2 norm.
+This allow to set the gradient descent not only on the gradient norm but on it's direction, by rewriting the gradient in polar coordinates and using its angle/coordinates.
+This ensure that edges won't slip away and that the gradients of the deblurred picture have the same direction than the blurry initial one.

+A second gradient-descent condition has been added on the argument of the gradients, as a denoising step, to ensure smoothness in the gradients over the channels.
+As noise is random, it shouldn't affect the 3 channels together.
+On this assumption, we want to remove from the sharp solution pixels having a different gradient in one channel.

+This improves greatly the convergence when noise is present and when the PSF guess is oversized.
+In these cases, the algorithms often never converges and only creates ringging.

 In auto mode, after the initial PSF evaluation along the whole picture, this work allows the user to select a specific zone to refine the PSF.
 This helps in cases where the PSF varies spatially, to constrain the in-focus zone, but also speed-up the computations.

 This implementation has a stopping criterion which stops the gradient descent when convergence is reached or when the gradient begins to increase.
-This criterion is on both the picture deblurring and the PSF estimation and prevents the degeneration of the solution as well as useless computations.
+This criterion prevents the degeneration of the solution as well as useless computations.

 The picture deblurring has also an algorithmically-accelerated version which can speed-up the convergence or increase the error, depending the case.
 This method is used only for the non-blind deconvolution, and is optional.